Century Aluminum targets China as U.S. smelters fight for survival

-NEW YORK (Reuters) - At least one U.S. aluminum producer may be hunkering down for a trade dispute with top-producer China, as the beleaguered aluminum industry fights for survival amid high labor and energy costs and prices at a six-year low.
+NEW YORK, Nov 4 (Reuters) - At least one U.S. aluminum producer may be hunkering down for a trade dispute with top-producer China, as the beleaguered aluminum industry fights for survival amid high labor and energy costs and prices at a six-year low.

 Century Aluminum Co, controlled by Swiss trader and miner Glencore Plc, is leading an aggressive campaign to fight China’s aluminum exports that it says threatens the U.S. industry.